The Liberal Arts Core

 - Enough Electives to bring the total number of hours to at least 40 hours.

 Courses bearing the gtP designation have been approved by the Colorado Commission on Higher Education (CCHE) for inclusion in the Colorado Guaranteed Transfer Program.
 These courses will automatically transfer to any Colorado public institution and continue to count toward general education or other graduation requirements for any liberal arts or science associate or bachelor’s degree program, if you receive a grade of "C-" or better.
 Statewide articulation agreements prescribe specific general education and degree requirements in the following professional degree programs: business, early childhood, elementary education, engineering and nursing.
 Most of the other courses, not approved for the designation, will also be accepted in transfer by other institutions, but they may not fulfill general education or degree requirements.

 Basic Core Courses

-NOTE: Students pursuing Interdisciplinary Studies: Elementary Teaching Emphasis (ISET) with Elementary (K-Grade 6) Licensure and Interdisciplinary Studies: Liberal Arts Emphasis (ISLA) refer to Required Specific LAC Credits.
+NOTE: Students pursuing Elementary Education B.A. - Teacher Licensure (K-Grade 6) Emphasis and Elementary Education B.A. - Liberal Arts Emphasis refer to Required Specific LAC Credits.

 - Up to nine semester credit hours of the courses listed that can be used to satisfy the requirements of a student’s first major and that carry the prefix of that major may also be used to satisfy the requirements of the Liberal Arts Core.